MohmmedFurqaan/MohmmedFurqaan/README.md

 🎓 Diploma Student in Computer Engineering | 💻 Python Enthusiast

-🚀 About Me
+**🚀 About Me**

-👀 Passionate about Python programming and software development
+👀 Passionate about Python programming and Machine learning engineer

 🌱 Currently expanding my knowledge in computer engineering